DrewNaylor/no-downvote-display/README.md

 Hides downvotes in Disqus.
 Currently available as a WebExtension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/no_downvote_display/) and [Chrome](https://chrome.google.com/webstore/detail/nodownvotedisplay/kamllmjccehkagnboedgedodpneaippg?hl=en&gl=US).
 The Chrome version should also be installable in Vivaldi, Opera, and Chromium Edge if installing extensions from the Chrome Web Store is allowed.

 Long description:
 Hides the number of downvotes comments have in Disqus.
 May need to refresh any tabs with Disqus comments that were opened before installing the extension.
-Doesn't hide downvotes when viewing Disqus profiles.

 Project not to be confused with [Disqus-Downvote-Display](https://github.com/andytuwm/Disqus-Downvote-Display).